ndizihiwesimon/ndizihiwesimon/README.md

 ## I'm Simon Pierre Ndizihiwe from Kigali - Rwanda
 ### About me
-I'm a full-stack developer with more than two years of expertise.
+I'm a Back-end developer with more than two years of expertise.
 I love using technology to solve problems.
 I enjoy adding my expertise to active, and open-source projects.
 Enhancing my abilities and picking up new knowledge are things I always look forward to.